 Internal reports of concern should be emailed to varsel@ife.no.
-IFE's internal channel for reporting concern is administered by the HR department, which will ensure that the report is investigated in due time.
+IFE's internal channel for reporting concerns is administered by the HR department, which will ensure that the report is investigated in due time.

-IFE has made provisions for the anonymous reporting of concern through an agreement with an external firm of solicitors.
+IFE has made provisions for the anonymous reporting of concerns through an agreement with an external firm of solicitors: Reporting wrongdoing or concerns - IFE.